Arthur Uther Pendragon: Poll tax protest

 On 24 January 1994, Pendragon was summoned to magistrates' court after refusing to pay two years' worth of poll tax.
 His case was presided over by Lord Tenby, who allowed Pendragon to wear his robes and sword in court, and allowed him to swear oath on his sword.
 At the end of the hearing, the case went against Pendragon and he was ordered to pay the money owed.

 Other legal cases

 Pendragon has been arrested, mainly for trespass, over 30 times.
-Whilst in prison on remand, he has been denied his right to wear his own clothing — his Neo-Druidic robe — and ordered to wear prison uniform.
-Pendragon, refusing to comply with these orders, has then been left without clothing and put in solitary confinement.
+Whilst in prison on remand, his requests to wear his Neo-Druidic robe have been rejected and he has been provided with a prison uniform.
+Pendragon, refusing to comply with these lawful orders, has then refused to wear clothing, and has been placed in solitary confinement naked.

 Political career

 Pendragon is a self-proclaimed English eccentric, and says that this helps him in his political work.
-He has stood in several elections — most recently as an Independent candidate for Salisbury in 2010, 2015, 2017 and 2019.
+He has stood in several elections — most recently as an Independent candidate for Salisbury in 2010, 2015, 2017, 2019 and 2024.